Although neon lights are fantastic they often require a lot of electricity to operate.

 A neon tube flasher circuit is an electronic circuit designed to flash a neon tube ON or OFF at a certain specified rate.

-Neon tube flashers are commonly used for decorative lighting purposes, signage, or artistic displays
+Neon tube flashers are commonly used for decorative lighting purposes, advertisement or innovative displays

 Circuit Working: